 15. Make the most of a rainy day

 A summer storm doesn’t mean the fun needs to be put on hold with the kiddos.
 Enjoy the great indoors with fun at-home activities like our Planet Zeee and the Money Tree book and interactive financial education games or video games.
 Or, if your kiddos are itching to get out of the house, visit your local library where they can pick titles that offer the ultimate escape.

 Skip the spending, not the fun

 Saving money during the summer months doesn’t mean you’re doomed to days of boredom.
-With our bingo card of summer fun ideas, you’ll find, some of the best ways to make the most of these long, hot days costs nothing at all — which just means more money in your pocket for adventures down the line.
+Use the features and tools in Ally Bank’s Savings Account to set aside funds for “summer fun,” and, armed with our bingo card of ideas, you’ll find some of the best ways to make the most of these long, hot days.